jrosac/Drum-kit/README.md

 # Drum-kit
-A project from JavaScript30 to make a Drum kit only using js
+A project from JavaScript30 to make a Drum kit only using Js, Html and Css